Empress Of The Seas current position

-- The former Pullmantur Empress ship was launched as "Nordic Empress" in 1990.
-It was previously operated as "Empress of the Seas" by the Royal Caribbean company (RCI) in the period 2004-2008.
-The Nordic Empress ship was the last RCI vessel which name didn't have the "of the Seas" suffix.
+The former Pullmantur Empress ship was launched as "Nordic Empress" in 1990.
+It was previously operated as "Empress of the Seas" by Royal Caribbean International (RCI) in the period 2004-2008.
+MS Nordic Empress was the last RCI liner named without the "of the Seas" suffix.

 In 2015 was decided that MS Empress (commonly known as "Pullmantur Empress") will be transferred to RCI's fleet starting operations in Spring 2016.
 Vessel's inaugural season was planned with roundtrip departures from Miami to Caribbean ports.
 However, due to extended dry-dock refurbishment period, ship's maiden voyage (March 30) and the following 4 cruises were cancelled.
 The vessel officially entered service for RCI on April 25, with a 5-day Western Caribbean ("inaugural cruise") to Mexico (visiting Costa Maya and Cozumel).

 Itineraries 2016 changes